top of page

 4. Hybrid Bonding — The Future of 3D IC Integration

-Hybrid bonding combines both metal-to-metal (Cu-Cu) and dielectric-to-dielectric (oxide-to-oxide) bonding for ultra-fine interconnect pitches — even below 1 µm.
-It’s the leading choice for 3D memory stacking and heterogeneous integration.
+Hybrid bonding combines both metal-to-metal (Cu-Cu) and dielectric-to-dielectric (oxide-to-oxide) bonding for ultra-fine interconnect pitches, even below 1 µm.
+It's the leading choice for 3D memory stacking and heterogeneous integration.

 Advantages:

-• Up to 10,000x I/O density vs traditional micro-bumps
+• Up to 10,000x I/O density compared to traditional micro-bumps

 • Enables wafer-to-wafer and die-to-wafer bonding